Bira/octopus-carnival/_posts/2022-08-03-merging-weapon-skills.md

 redundant for these weapons.

 What about that sweet Staff parry bonus?
 If it's in your weapon's stat line under Staff, you get it.
 If it's not, you don't.
-The only are balanced two-handed spears, which I feel should have the bonus.
+The only exception to this are balanced two-handed spears, which I feel should have the bonus.

 ### Two-Handed Axe/Mace (DX/Average)